-In this case report, we highlight the dangers of the use of Phosphodiesterase Type 5 Inhibitors (PDE5Is) with concomitant recreational use of cocaine, making the management of priapism challenging.
+In this case report, we highlight the dangers of the use of PDE5Is with concomitant recreational use of cocaine, making the management of priapism challenging.
 Concomitant drug misuse puts the patient at risk of full or partial penectomy, owing to possible failure of first-line management steps due to the propensity of cocaine to cause refractory priapism.

+Acknowledgements

-Acknowledgements: The authors wish to thank the teams at the Kingsmill Hospital, Sherwood Forest Trust involved in managing this patient.
+The authors thank the teams at the Kingsmill Hospital, Sherwood Forest Trust involved in managing this patient.

+Author contributions

-Author contributions: IE admitted the patient, KJ provided the detailed history and management from the notes for the article, EE followed up on the outcome, AAM wrote the draft and put the article together, including the pharmacology and stepwise management, EM the supervising consultant who managed the patient in the ED, AAM made critical revisions to the manuscript and contributed to writing the original draft.
+IE admitted the patient, K.J. provided the detailed history and management from the notes for the article, E.E. followed up on the outcome, A.A.M. wrote the draft and put the article together, including the pharmacology and stepwise management, E.M. was the supervising consultant who managed the patient in the ED, A.A.M. made critical revisions to the manuscript and contributed to writing the original draft.
 All authors were involved in the case, actively contributed to the writing, and reviewing of the article and reviewed the final draft.

-Funding: None
+Funding

+None.

+Ethical approval

-Ethical approval: The patient gave explicit consent to report their clinical case.
+The patient gave explicit consent to report their clinical case.

-Conflicts of interest: None
+Conflicts of interest

+None.

+Preprint

-Preprint: A preprint of this article before peer-review was stored online at Authorea References:
+A pre-peer-review preprint was stored online at the Authorea server.